 Letter of Recommendation

-In addition, your faculty research advisor must separately submit a supporting letter of recommendation on your behalf.
-It is your responsibility that this letter be submitted to CURF no later than midnight on October 22.
-In this letter, your faculty advisor should discuss the feasibility of the project and the adequacy of your preparation to undertake it.
-The letter should make clear the nature and extent of your contribution in formulating and carrying out the project.
+Your faculty research advisor must separately submit a supporting letter of recommendation on your behalf.
+It is your responsibility that this letter be submitted to CURF no later than midnight on October 21.

 The letter should:

 - Review and comment on the student’s projected budget